JanDintel/luhn-check/README.md

 # Luhn check

-With the luhn-check you can check a number with the Luhn algorithm.
+With the luhn-check gem you can validate a number with the Luhn algoritme.

 ## Installation
 ### Version
-`0.0.2`
+`0.0.3`

 ###Gemfile